sj212131/Homework-Apr-3/demo/README.md

   * [Questions](#questions)

   # Installation
-  The following necessary dependencies must be installed to run the application properly: inquirer
+  The following necessary dependencies must be installed to run the application properly: Inquirer

   # Usage
-  ​This application is used for Random project.
+  ​This application is used for Random app.

   # License
   This project is license under the MIT license.